RevealBi/Documentation/docs/web/custom-visualizations.md

 As a final step, we need to register the custom visualization with the SDK, referencing the previously defined component.
 This code should be called within the component that contains the Reveal view.

+Add an `RVChartTypeItem` object to the `revealView.chartTypes` array.
+Ensure that you specify the required properties: `title`, `url`, `icon`, and `groups`.
+The `url` property should reference the location of your previously defined component.

+If you require additional information on registering a chart type, please refer to the documentation on [adding custom chart types](chart-types.md#add-custom-chart-type).

 ```ts
 export class DashboardViewerComponent implements AfterViewInit {